When we’re making decisions, the Equality Act 2010 gives us a duty to take into account the need to:

-We are required to consider all individuals when carrying out their day to day work, in shaping policy and in delivering services.
-This is in line with the public sector Equality Duty introduced by the Equality Act 2010.
+We are required to consider all individuals in their day to day work, in shaping policy and in providing services.
+This is in line with the Public Sector Equality Duty (PSED) introduced by the Equality Act 2010.

-We are transparent about how we respond to the Equality Duty, as required by the Equality Act 2010 (Specific Duties) Regulations 2011.
-This involves setting clear equality objectives and publishing information on our efforts to achieve them.
+We are transparent about how we respond to the PSED, as required by the Equality Act 2010 (Specific Duties) Regulations 2011.
+We set clear equality objectives and publish information on our efforts to achieve them.

-The diversity strategy sets out our ambitions for equality and diversity between 2013 and 2016, both in relation to staff and in delivering services to the public.
+The diversity and inclusion strategy sets out our ambitions for equality and diversity between 2018 and 2025, both in relation to staff and in providing services to the public.

-This strategy builds on our learning to ensure that, as a department, we continue to champion equality and diversity in all we do, whether it concerns our staff or the wider public.
+This strategy ensures that, as a department, we continue to champion equality and diversity in all that we do, whether it concerns our staff or the wider public.

-To support delivery of the Home Office business plan to cut crime, control immigration and stop terrorism - and to meet the requirements of the public sector Equality Duty - the department has devised specific equality objectives.
+To support the Home Office business plan to cut crime, control immigration and stop terrorism, and to meet the requirements of the PSED the department has devised specific equality objectives.

-The objectives have addressed equality issues across the breadth of our functions and the services we deliver.
-There is a commitment to work with stakeholders throughout and to tackle the issues that are most pressing for the department.
+The objectives have addressed equality issues across our functions and the services we provide.
+We work with stakeholders to deal with the issues that are most pressing for the department.

 Staff support networks

-While external benchmarks are important, we also recognise the immense value that staff support networks can add to our workplace and also to our public policy.
+While external benchmarks are important opportunities to evaluate our progress towards our aspirations of being a model employer, we also recognise the immense value that staff support networks can add to our workplace and our public policy.

-These networks provide direct support to their members through ongoing training and advice.
-They provide insight on the diversity of our people and run events to keep staff aware of how to respond to differing needs.
+These networks provide direct support to their members through ongoing engagement, they provide insight on the lived experience of our people and run events to keep staff and line management aware of how to respond to differing needs.

-As an internal resource they have been instrumental in understanding how we can better engage with our stakeholders and the communities we serve.
+As an internal resource our networks have been instrumental in understanding how we can better engage with our stakeholders and the communities we serve.

-Our internal networks take on an important critical role, which helps to keep us focused on creating an inclusive and engaged department.
-This role is increasingly more important in an environment of reducing public expenditure.
+Our internal networks take on a critical role, keeping us focused on creating an inclusive and engaged department.
+Some of our staff support networks are:

-- Spectrum – for lesbian, gay, bisexual and transgender staff
+- Spectrum – for lesbian, gay, bi and transgender staff

 - a:gender – the cross-government network for transgender, transsexual and intersex staff